andrebradshaw/text-to-speech/README.md

   7) BBC
   8) Yahoo News
   9) The Economist
+  10) Harvard Gazette

+UPDATES: Content, speed and language is editable while the script is stopped, but not while paused.

 Sub folders within this repo are other projects.
 The bookmarklet_selected_text_to_speech.txt file is the one you want.